- To understand each section within the header of a policy

 If correcting a minor content change on an Active policy by an Administrative Override, the Last Revised Date will not change.

 - Next Review: The next date where a review of the policy is required.
+This field is an auto-calculated by adding the policy's expiration period to the Last Approved Date.

 - Owner: This is the individual who is assigned responsibility for this specific policy.
 This can be the original author or another user.